 When your ad is eligible to show, AdWords checks to see if you'd like to use custom bids or the default bid, and if you have any bid adjustments.

-- Default bids: If you don’t have a custom bid for when your ad appears in a placement that matches your targeting, AdWords will use your ad group default bid (or Display Network bid in older Search & Display Networks campaigns).
+- Default bids: If you don’t have a custom bid for when your ad appears in a placement that matches your targeting, AdWords will use your ad group default bid.

 - Custom bids: If you've enabled custom bids for a single targeting method, for example, topics, AdWords will use that bid to when your ads show on websites related to that topic.

 - Bid adjustments: To gain more control over when and where your ad is shown, you can set bid adjustments at the campaign and ad group level.

 If you’re using manual bidding, you have already set a bid at the ad group level.
 When you don't have custom bids enabled (or your custom bids don’t apply to where your ad is shown), AdWords uses your default bid.
 Your default bid can be inherited from your ad group bid.

 For example, if you've set an ad group bid of $1, and you haven't enabled custom bids, your Max.
 CPC column will show your ad group bid amount, and you won't be able to edit this bid from the statistics table.

 If you want to set bids for an individual targeting method in your ad group, you can use custom bids.
 These are max.
 CPC (or max.
 CPM) bids that you set.

 If you enable custom bids for placements, for example, you can set max.
 CPC bids on individual placements that you add.
 Once you enable custom bids for a targeting method, we'll use these bids on the Display Network.